Koukotsukan/Aspect_based_Sentiment_Analysis_to_Get_Insights_into_Online_Shopping_Experience_The_Case_of_Alibaba/README.md

 **4.** Now your server is running on 80 port.

-**NOTICE**: If you skipped inputting your Google reCAPTCHA V3 sitekey and secret, you can use ./install.sh -r to refill the keys.
+**NOTICE**: If you skipped inputting your Google reCAPTCHA V3 sitekey and secret, you can use command `cd .. & ./install.sh -r` to refill the keys.
 But if you want to change the keys, you may need to do it manually.
 The site keys are in `static/js/index.js` and secrets are in `app.py`.

 ## Windows / Unix / Mac OS Users:
 **1.** Download the source code either by using git clone or directly downloading.